wiseman-timelord/Anti-MeetNowBundleWare/README.md

 --------------------------------------
 Status: Complete
 ```
-- Version A002 (it did the job of immediately removing the Meet Now icon, and, destroying and burning. skype villages in the process)...
+- Version A002 (immediately disables the features, then removes Skype Entirely, thus the `Meet Now` icon in tray is GONE...
 ```
 Init: Start
 Status: Administrator